-We are very lucky to have two trained Emotional Literacy Support Assistants (ELSA) Mrs Taylor and Mrs Harper.
-They may work with children identified by the class teacher, SENCO or parent as having an additional social and/ or emotional needs, such as difficulties playing socially with other children, difficulties managing emotions or a recent bereavement.
-They will assess individual needs and decide support to best meet these needs.
+We are very lucky to have a trained Emotional Literacy Support Assistant (ELSA) Mrs Harper.

+She may work with children identified by the class teacher, SENCO or parent as having additional social and / or emotional needs, such as difficulties playing socially with other children, difficulties managing emotions or a recent bereavement.
+She will assess individual needs and decide support to best meet these needs.
 This might be developing social skills through group activities or individual sessions to help children with emotional difficulties.

 Where it may be beneficial, a meeting with the child's parent will be arranged to discuss best ways to support the child and family together.